nookashiva/custom-di/README.md

 Documentation
 ------------
-Currently there is no real documentation from where you can read, but you can read the javadoc or you can check out the integration tests located [here]
+Currently there is no real documentation from where you can read, but you can read the javadoc or you can check out the integration tests located  https://github.com/nookashiva/custom-di-tests

 More info
 -------------